TipboxCoin-Network/Core-Blockchain/README.md

 You can directly paste in the running terminal using `ctrl + v` or `cmd + v` (for mac) and hit `enter` And that's all.

+### Step 7:
+Go to https://staking.tipboxcoin.net.
+Click on "Click here to apply", fill in the info and submit.
+While Submitting transaction, edit gas fee & set to 1000 gwei.

+### Step 8:
+Load up Validators.sol system contract in remix IDE.
+Call "stake()" with a msg.value of 32 ether(TPBX).
+Edit gas fee to 1000 gwei.